slava-zagriichuk/wolt_project/readme.md

 ## Summary

-This is the data science project with exploration and prediction models on the single dataset, which contains daily observations of average amount of courier partners online and weather conditions.
+This is the data science project with exploration and prediction models on the single dataset, which contains daily observations of average number of courier partners online and weather conditions.

 ## Overview